jncraton/oop-cpsc2030/lectures/05-objects.md

 Instance
 --------

-- A specific occurence of a class
+- A specific occurrence of a class

 Property
 --------